Recreation / Outdoors

 This is a region that has long been committed to preserving the outdoors for future generations.
 There are more than 15,000 acres of parks in Milwaukee County alone, the greatest acreage per person in the country.
 The Milwaukee County Parks System has been awarded the National Gold Medal for Excellence by the American Academy for Park and Recreation Administration and the National Recreation and Park Association.

 There are dozens of public golf courses, including Brown Deer Golf Course, which is the past home of the former PGA-sanctioned Greater Milwaukee Open and the U.S. Bank Championship.
-Erin Hills Golf Course will be host to the 2017 U.S. Open, and Whistling Straits, an hour north of Milwaukee in Kohler, hosted the 2015 PGA Championship and will host the 2020 Ryder Cup.
+Erin Hills Golf Course hosted the 2017 U.S. Open, and Whistling Straits, an hour north of Milwaukee in Kohler, hosted the 2015 PGA Championship and will host the 2020 Ryder Cup.

 Several bike trails wind their way through the region, including the 30-mile Interurban Trail in Ozaukee County and Milwaukee County’s 100-mile Oak Leaf Trail, as well as several shorter trails that can be found in every county.